Consulate General of the United States, Peshawar

 The Consulate General of the United States is a diplomatic mission of the United States in Peshawar, Pakistan.
 It operates under the U.S. embassy in Islamabad and serves U.S. consular interests in the Khyber Pakhtunkhwa region.
 The current consul-general is William Martin, appointed in 2012.

 Location

 The consulate is located at 11 Hospital Road in the Peshawar Cantonment area.

 History

 On 5 April 2010, a bombing near the consulate killed 8 people including 2 security personnel, although no Americans were affected.
 According to reports, the U.S. consulate was the intended target of the attack.
 On 1 March 2016, two Pakistani employees of the U.S. consulate were killed in an IED blast while involved in a drug-eradication campaign.

 Operations

 The consulate operates in business hours from Monday to Friday.
-Key consular sections include political/economic, public affairs, regional security, as well as the Pakistan Deputy Mission Director for Khyber Pakhtunkhwa and FATA.
+Key consular sections include political/economic, public affairs, regional security, as well as the Pakistan Deputy Mission Director for Khyber Pakhtunkhwa.